Propagation of chaos, Wasserstein gradient flows and toric Kahler-Einstein metrics: Permanental processes and toric Kähler-Einstein metrics

 Given $\beta\in]0,\infty]$ we set $F_{\beta}(\mu):=-C(\mu,\nu_{P})+H(\mu)/\beta$ \begin{prop} The gradient flow $\mu_{t}$ of $F_{\beta}$ on $\mathcal{P}_{2}(\R^{n})$ emanating from a given $\mu_{0}$ exists for any $\beta\in]0,\infty].$ Moreover, for $\beta<\infty$ we have that $\mu_{t}=\rho_{t}(x)dx$ where $\rho_{t}$ has finite Boltzmann entropy and Fisher information and $\rho(x,t):=\rho_{t}(x)$ satisfies the following equation in the sense of distributions on $\R^{n}\times]0,\infty[$

-where $\phi_{t}$ is the unique normalized solution in $\mathcal{C}_{P}$ to the equation \ref{eq:ma eq in text} and $\nabla\phi_{t}$ defines a vector field with coefficients in $L_{loc}^{\infty}.$ \end{prop} \begin{proof} This follows from Thm 8.3.1 and Cor 11.1.8 in \cite{a-g-s}. \end{proof} More generally, as explained in the introduction it is natural to introduce a parameter $\gamma\in[0,1]$ and a back-ground potential $V(x),$ i.e. a convex function on $\R^{n}$ satisfying the growth condition \ref{eq:growth of pot}.
-The one replaces $E^{(N)}$ with its weighted generalization $E_{\gamma,V}^{(N)}$ defined by formula \ref{eq:def of weighted perm energy}.
+where $\phi_{t}$ is the unique normalized solution in $\mathcal{C}_{P}$ to the equation \ref{eq:ma eq in text} and $\nabla\phi_{t}$ defines a vector field with coefficients in $L_{loc}^{\infty}.$ \end{prop} \begin{proof} Given the previous lemma this follows immediately from Thm 8.3.1 and Cor 11.1.8 in \cite{a-g-s} (the case $\beta=\infty$ has previously been considered by Brenier \cite{br1b,Br2,br3} by lifting the problem to the space of $L^{2}-$maps from $\R^{n}$ to $\R^{n}$ where Hilbert space techniques can be applied ). \end{proof} More generally, as explained in the introduction it is natural to introduce a parameter $\gamma\in[0,1]$ and a back-ground potential $V(x),$ i.e. a convex function on $\R^{n}$ satisfying the growth condition \ref{eq:growth of pot}.
+Then one replaces $E^{(N)}$ with its weighted generalization $E_{\gamma,V}^{(N)}$ defined by formula \ref{eq:def of weighted perm energy}.
 Then the previous proposition still holds with $F_{\beta}$ replaced by the corresponding functional $F_{\gamma,V}$ and $\phi_{t}$ in the evolution equation \ref{eq:evolution eq for perman limit in prop} is replaced by $\gamma\phi_{t}+(1-\gamma)V$ and with $\beta=1$ (up to rescaling time $t$ and the potential $V$ this is equivalent to taking $\beta=\gamma)$